hundredrabbits/thebook/north_pacific_logbook.md

 The wind is light, but good, we are making headway and will likely reach 180°W this afternoon.
 Then, we'll be moving toward our big halfway milestone of 4,074 km (2200 nm).
 With how things are currently, this trip will take longer than 45 days, but no matter, we're in the good season and left Japan early enough that we can have many more slow days.
 The seas are flat today, making it easy to move on light airs.
 We have to go northeast to keep with the wind, there is another no-wind area southeast of us that we have to be careful to avoid.
 Robusta is behind us, it is not easy for them to go north, as the weather there is awful right now.

 ##### 0800
-Devine makes *soba* (see recipes) with wasabi, accompanied by a dipping sauce—fancy!
+Devine makes [soba](#soba) with wasabi, accompanied by a dipping sauce—fancy!
 The weather is calm enough for us to handle both a bowl of noodles and a dipping bowl.
 He also added konyakku (konjac), a block we found yesterday while doing inventory.
 We didn't know if it would be good to eat, as it was past its best before date, but it was perfect!
-I will miss konyakku, it is delicious as sashimi.
+I will miss [konyakku](#konyakku), it is delicious as sashimi.

-Konyakku is the food made from the corm of the Konjac plant, the meat is processed into a jelly-like substance.
-It is typically mottled grey, brown-ish, and springy in consistency.
-It has a vague salty flavor, with a slightly fishy taste and smell (from the seaweed powder added to it).
-In Japan, it is valued more for its texture than flavor.

-I've come to value the texture of food because of my time living in Japan, anything chewy, or slimy, whether it be nattou (fermented soybeans), okra or yamaimo (Japanese mountain yam).

 ##### 1030
-I made pitas, not for a meal but to snack on.
+I made [pitas](#pita), not for a meal but to snack on.
 I'm glad the weather allows for this kind of messy cooking.
 The wind is good, we are pushing northeast.
 The sea is calm, the sun is bright and the sky is clear.
 We're gliding at 5-6 kn.

 ##### 1200
 The dolphins are back!
 They swam with Pino for a good hour.
 We love watching their dorsal fins cut through the water, the shine of their backs gleaming in the sun.
 Once in a while, a row of them all jump out together, perfectly synchronized in a neat line.
 It looks like a glitch in the Matrix—almost too perfect.
 It's hard to be sad when dolphins are near.
 Now, if only Bowie would swing by to say hello.